jonhelman/cse-210-project/README.md

 This game is more of an early build, or a proof of concept and an exercise rather than an actual game so please bear in mind of the things that are still need to be fixed.
 Examples include:

-* Both the debris and missile move very slowly since increasing the velocity makes it less likely that the hits will be registered.
 * The player can only fire one missile at a time, and every time the player fires their weapon, the missile returns to the player's position.
-* Sometimes the missile would not destroy an object even when colliding with it.
+* There is a 50/50 chance that the missile would not destroy an object even when colliding with it.
+This has something to do with the missile not detecting the object's cell due to jumping over it.
 * The missile does not disappear after hitting an object.
 I tried using the remove_actor method but it wouldn't work
 * When the missile isn't fired, it stays at the top left portion of the screen, beside the banner.